ahn/vaadin-aceeditor/README.md

 ## Getting started

 1. Start a Vaadin 7 project.
-2. Download a Vaadin 7 version of [AceEditor from Vaadin directory](http://vaadin.com/addon/aceeditor) and put the `aceeditor-x.x.x.jar` in your `WEB-INF/lib` directory.
-Or, use the Maven dependency.
+2. Get the [AceEditor addon from Vaadin directory](http://vaadin.com/addon/aceeditor).
+Maven is recommended.
 3. Compile widgetset.
 4. See [below](#how-to-use) for instructions on how to use the `AceEditor` component.